 NSEP Boren scholarships are awarded to undergraduate students interested in studying abroad to learn a critical language through immersion.
 Preference is given to those studying in world regions that are important to US interests.
 Applicants must be US citizens and selection is based on academic merit.
 The maximum award amount is $8,000 for summer, $10,000 for one semester, and $20,000 for a full academic year.
 Award recipients must fulfill a service requirement upon graduation, working for selected federal departments and agencies.

 Fund for Education Abroad (FEA)

-The FEA is committed to diversifying education abroad and will award up to 26 scholarships each in amounts up to $10,000 for participation in study abroad programs.
+The FEA is committed to diversifying education abroad and will award scholarships each in amounts ranging $1,500 - $10,000 for participation in study abroad programs.
 Preference is given to underrepresented students in education abroad with demonstrated financial need who are applying to study abroad programs known for their academic rigor and immersion elements, sustainable service-learning or volunteering component, non-traditional destination, and who are studying the language of the host country (not English).